-The granting of the licence will enable a restaurant serving genuine meals to patrons within Tathra, Bega Valley LGA.
-A primary service authorisation will also enable liquor to be sold without the requirement to order a meal.
+The granting of the licence will enable a restaurant serving genuine meals to increase their level of customer service and cater for the needs of various business and social groups within Sydney CBD.
+A primary service authorisation will enable patrons to consume liquor without having to order food.